 Las Vegas sportsbook rules, regulations, payoffs and wager types apply.
 All sporting events must be played on the scheduled date and site unless otherwise specified.
-Sporting events postponed by more than 12 hours and/or rescheduled will constitute no action and all money will be credited accordingly.
 Our sportsbook rules state that all bets must be made and accepted before the start of the game/event wagered.
 Any bet placed or received after the start of the game/event wagered will be void.

 Our sportsbook rules state that management reserves the right to limit the maximum amount wagered prior to acceptance of any bet.
 Customers are not permitted to open multiple accounts in order to bypass the limits imposed by the system.
 All bets and accounts will be void if multiple accounts are used.